 Why are insurance companies leaving Florida?

-No. 1 is the impact of soaring litigation costs.
+First is the impact of soaring litigation costs.
 The Insurance Information Institute (III) published a brief on the Florida insurance crisis.
-It noted that a 2017 State Supreme Court decision allows courts to award a plaintiff's attorneys 2-2.5 times their hourly billing rate when courts rule in favor of policyholders.
+It noted that a 2017 State Supreme Court decision allows courts to award a plaintiff's attorneys two to two-and-a-half times their hourly billing rate when courts rule in favor of policyholders.
 The result is more lawsuits.

 In fact, III says Florida accounts for 79% of insurance lawsuits filed, with only 21% in the rest of the country.

 The bottom line?
-Florida homeowners are projected to pay higher rates and find it more difficult to get coverage at all.
+Florida homeowners are projected to pay higher rates and find it more difficult to get coverage at all as Florida insurance companies in trouble look to reduce risk or leave altogether.

 Which insurance companies are pulling out of Florida?